Fresh Corn Pancakes

-- Add a few tablespoons of oil to a non-stick skillet and heat over a medium-high heat.
-When oil is hot, drop batter by tablespoonfuls into oil.
+- Add a few tablespoons of oil to a non-stick skillet and heat over medium-high heat.
+When the oil is hot, drop batter by tablespoonfuls into the pan.
 Cook for a few minutes until browned, then flip and cook until the other side is lightly browned as well.

-- Remove to tray and cover with foil and place in oven to keep warm.
+- Remove to a tray and cover with foil and place in oven to keep warm.

 - Serve with creme fraiche, smoked salmon, capers, and dill or your favorite toppings.